Logo Voyage

 Bavarian Swabia (Schwaben)

-The Bavarian part of the greater Swabia region, that extends well into Baden-Württemberg
+The Bavarian part of the greater Swabia region, which extends well into Baden-Württemberg

 Cities